 - 45% Domestic Equity – comprised of ETFs and 20 Canadian dividend-paying stocks.

-- 5% Emerging Markets – comprised of ETFs in my RRSP.
+- 5% Emerging Markets – comprised of ETFs.

 - 10% REITs (Real Estate Investment Trusts) – comprised of Canadian REITs.